ivanov-gv/zpcg/README.md

 Original timetable - https://zpcg.me/search

-The site does not have a mobile version, pretty hard to navigate and can't show intersection routes.
+The site does not have a mobile version, is hard to navigate and can't show intersecting routes.
 This bot is an attempt to solve those issues.

 ## Requirements

 1. Ensure it's straightforward and user-friendly to the greatest extent possible
-   1. ✅ Provides a menu with all the supported commands
+   1. ✅ Provides a menu with all available commands
-   2. ✅ Has a start message with laconic and complete description of how to get the timetable
+   2. ✅ Has a start message with brief and complete description of how to get the timetable
    3. ✅ Returns the requested timetable even if the user made a typo
    4. ✅ In case of an error returns message with a detailed description of how to resolve the issue
    5. ✅ Has enough logging to check if the users reach their goals